 i1 3.499 1.000 7.07 90.000 90.000 0.000 0.000 0.000 0.000 ; G3

-In the following example, we combine sound-objects (containing Csound scores) with simple notes that will be converted to Csound events.
-These notes are played on (default) MIDI channel 1 which is assigned to instrument 1.
+In the following example, we combine sound-objects (containing Csound scores) with simple notes that are converted to Csound events.
+These notes are played on (default) MIDI channel 1, which is assigned to instrument 1.

 a C4 D4 b c